 Educational Grants and Opportunities

-RMWEA offers support to operators and students pursuing a professional career in the water quality field by awarding grants on an annual basis.
+RMWEA offers support to operators and students pursuing a professional career in the water quality field by awarding educational grants on an annual basis that may be used at the educational institution of their choice for training in water environment related fields.

 *Amount of and number of Martin and Campman awards to be determined by RMWEA on a yearly basis.